google-research-datasets/dstc8-schema-guided-dialogue/README.md

 The dialogue state is the system's estimate of the user's goal based on the dialogue context.
 It is used to identify the appropriate service call to make and to assign values to different slots required by the service.
 The state is also used by the system to generate the next actions.
+Please note that only those slots which are either required or optional slots for any intent in a service can be present in the dialogue state.

 In our setup, a separate dialogue state is maintained for each service in the corresponding frame.
 All turns in a single domain dialogue have exactly one frame.
 However, turns in multi-domain dialogues may have more than one frame.
-More details about this will be added after the multi domain dataset is released, however no changes will be made to single domain dialogues.
+Only those turns in which the service changes can have more than one frame.
+All other turns have a single frame just like single domain dialogues.

 The dialogue state is only available for user turns.
 Within a frame, the dialogue state contains information about the active intent for the